FinnKrass/MX-Break-In-Machine/Documentation/Making-Your-Own.md

 *Sourcing Notes:*

 The JGA25-370 is easy to find, I've linked product pages I've used but if it's easier to purchase elsewhere then just make sure you buy the correct voltage/speed.
 The same applies for the linear bearings (LM6UU), though there is a huge difference in quality comparing cheap to expensive.
-If you get the cheap ones (sub 50c each), buy a handfull of extras in case bearings comes out or they're not gliding freely along the rod.
+If you get the cheap ones (sub 50c each), buy a handful of extras in case bearings comes out or they're not gliding freely along the rod.
 The more expensive ones may be worth it if you're going for longevity, if you're in Australia use [these](https://www.makerstore.com.au/product/bear-lm6uu/), and if you can't find any local to yourself then use the links provided in the table below and pick up extras.

 For the yoke bearings, the naming scheme is inconsistent across sellers, so purchase based off [dimensions](https://github.com/FinnKrass/MX-Break-In-Machine/blob/main/Images/Yoke-Bearing.png) if the part number doesn't resemble what's listed in the table below.

 For the 6mm smooth rod there are a few ways you can purchase them, one example has been linked.
 The length required is 145mm +/- 5mm, and you can usually find stores which sell them pre cut to 150mm which works just fine, or if you can only find greater lengths then just cut them down to size.
 Alternatively some suppliers will let you request a specific length, in which case have them cut to 145mm.
 No matter how you arrive at the 145mm +/- 5mm, you should check both ends and make sure they're smooth/free of burrs.
 If the ends aren't smooth there's a chance that the rod will catch on the bearing balls inside the linear bearing, which will break it.

-If you choose not to have the PCB and bring your own power source, you can ommit the cable harnesses in favour of the correct cable for your power source.
+If you choose not to have the PCB and bring your own power source, you can omit the cable harnesses in favour of the correct cable for your power source.
 The cable linked below is used to connect the limit switch (which counts actuations) and motor to the circuit board.

 | Name          | Quantity | Optional | Description       | Link                                                                                                                                                          |
 |:------------- |:--------:|:--------:|:-----------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------:|